anandparikh4/DBMS-Lab-Spring-23/README.md

 # Database Management Systems Laboratory
 This repository contains the lab assignments for the DBMS Laboratory course.
-It includes the following lab assignments:

-1. A-4: Hospital Management System **https://hospital2023.pythonanywhere.com/**
-2. A-5: Memory Management System

 ## Group Information